Information Leakage Detection through Approximate Bayes-optimal Prediction: Additional Experimental Details

 \subsubsection{Introducing Noise ($\epsilon$)}

 To simulate real-world \ac{IL} scenarios in cryptographic systems, we introduce noise, which decreases the certainty about output $y_i \in \cY$ with more observed inputs $\vec{x}_i \in \cX$, resulting in $\ent(\given{Y}{X})>0$ and $\mi(X; Y) < \ent(Y)$.
 We propose two methods: the \ac{MVN} perturbation and proximity techniques.
 The perturbation technique introduces noise by flipping a percentage of outputs or classes in the dataset.
-In contrast, the proximity technique reduces the distance between mean vectors ($\vec{\mu}{\ncs}$) of each class, leading to overlap between the Gaussians $\mvn(\vec{\mu}_{\ncs}, \Sigma)$, outlined in \Cref{alg:mvn_perturbation,alg:mvn_proximity}, respectively.
+In contrast, the proximity technique reduces the distance between mean vectors ($\vec{\mu}_{\ncs}$) of each class, leading to overlap between the Gaussians $\mvn(\vec{\mu}_{\ncs}, \Sigma)$.
 These methods simulate scenarios where cryptographic systems leak no information (non-vulnerable) with $\mi(X; Y) = 0$.

-\paragraph{\ac{MVN} Perturbation Technique} This approach introduces noise by flipping a percentage of class labels in the dataset, simulating perturbed systems to generate classification datasets with specified configurations, including the generation method ($\gentype$), number of classes ($\nc$), input dimensions ($d$), noise ($\epsilon$), and class imbalance ($r$), as outlined in \Cref{alg:mvn_perturbation}.
-Flipping $\epsilon$ percentage of class labels ($y \sim \cY$) modifies the original conditional \acp{PDF} $\pygivenx(\cdot)$ and $\pxgiveny(\cdot)$, defined in \ref{eq:mvnpygivenx} and \ref{eq:mvnpxgiveny}, respectively.
+\paragraph{\ac{MVN} Perturbation Technique} This approach introduces noise by flipping a percentage, denoted by $\epsilon$, of class labels ($y \sim \cY$) in the dataset, simulating perturbed systems to generate classification datasets.
+This technique modifies the conditional \acp{PDF} $\pygivenx(\cdot)$ in \eqref{eq:mvnpygivenx} and $\pxgiveny(\cdot)$ in \eqref{eq:mvnpxgiveny}.